k19tvan/W3Band/README.md

 >  - You can use this link: [Download Visual Studio Code](https://code.visualstudio.com/download)
 >- Install Live Sever Extension
 >- Open index.html file attached in this github.
->- Click Live Sever in the bottom-right corner of Visual Studio Code.'
+>- Click Live Sever in the bottom-right corner of Visual Studio Code.

 Then The Website will display.